Pets in Retirement | Burnham Waters in Essex celebrates National Pet Day

 Social benefits

-There are lots of social benefits to having pet in retirement.
-Talking the dog for a walk can be a great way to get to know your neighbours and/or to meet other, likeminded people in your local area.
+There are lots of social benefits to having pets in retirement.
+Taking the dog for a walk can be a great way to get to know your neighbours and/or to meet other, likeminded people in your local area.
 Even if you just stop for a five-minute chat with a familiar face, this can really boost your mood and your mental health.

 A sense of purpose